About the course

 How to apply

 You should contact a potential supervisor(s) before you apply.
-Initial contact should be made with the Postgraduate Training Administrator using the contact details provided on this page in order to facilitate contact with supervisors.
+Initial contact should be made with the Graduate Studies Officer using the contact details provided on this page in order to facilitate contact with supervisors.

 The set of documents you should send with your application to this course comprises the following: